ert485/robo-teach/readme.md

 - **Perseverance**: Debugging and problem-solving with robotics
 - **Creativity**: Designing custom robot behaviors and activities
 - **Sequencing**: Programming logical command sequences

+## See Also

+We also have a Google Drive folder, [here](https://drive.google.com/drive/u/0/folders/1A6fvU7hGU-ppixGU_70DXUyl0i8Rt296)

 ## 🚀 Getting Started